PLANT CONSERVATION RESEARCH

 Duration: Completed in 2015

 Summary: We surveyed habitat surrounding the Endangered Gierisch's globemallow (Sphaeralcea gierischii) population in Arizona to piece together the rehabilitation history of post-gypsum mining landforms.
-We compared vegetation structure and composition between rehab and adjacent undisturbed control sites to examine the effects of past practices, seed mixes and the gypsum-rich substrate on the success of restoration in this area.
+We compared vegetation structure and growth between rehab areas treated with gypsum-rich substrate and adjacent undisturbed control sites to examine the effects of past practices, seed mixes, and how adding gypsum substrate effected the success of native plant restoration in this area.

 Plant Status: Listed Endangered